-Article 37 Player lists
+Article 36 Player lists

-- 37.01 Each club is responsible for submitting a duly signed list of 25 players (including surname, first name, club and date of birth of all players, as well as the surname and first name of the head coach) to its association for verification and validation.
-The club must complete this list online by 24.00CET on the following dates, with a signed print-out submitted by 12.00CET the next day: - a.
-21 August 2018 for the preliminary round mini-tournaments; - b.
-25 September 2018 for the main round mini-tournaments;
+- 36.01 Each association must provide the UEFA administration with a list of 25 players (surnames, first names, club and date of birth) as well as the surname, first name and date of birth of the head coach.
+Three of these 25 players must be goalkeepers.
+This list must be completed online by 24.00CET on the following dates, with a signed print-out submitted by 12.00CET the next day: - a.
+14 August 2018 for the preliminary round mini-tournaments; - b.
+4 September 2018 for the main round mini-tournaments; - c.
+7 February 2019 for the finals. - 36.02 Only 12 (finals:14) of the players on the list of 25 will be eligible to play in each round of the competition.
+The shortlist of 12 (finals:14) players, two of whom must be goalkeepers, must be submitted online by 15.00CET the day before the first match of the team in the relevant qualifying stage and two days before the first match in the finals.
+A signed copy of this list must be handed to the UEFA match delegate at the mini-tournament organisational meeting (or upon arrival in the case of three-team mini-tournaments) and to the UEFA administration at the heads of delegation meeting for the finals. - 36.O3 For identification purposes, UEFA match delegates may make a visual check of each player participating in the competition.
+As a rule, one such visual check takes place at a mealtime at the team's accommodation before the first match in each mini-tournament and in the finals.

-- c.
-6 November 2018 for the elite round mini-tournaments: - d.
-18 April 2019 for the finals. - 37.02 No club may have more than 25 players on the player list during the season, three of whom must be goalkeepers. - 37.03 Only 14 of the players on the list of 25 will be eligible to play in each round of the competition.
-The shortlist of 14 players, two of whom must be goalkeepers, must be submitted online by 15.00CET the day before the first match of the team in the qualifying stage and two days before the first match in the finals.
-A signed copy of this list must be handed to the UEFA match delegate at the organisational meeting (or upon arrival in the case of three-team mini-tournaments) and to the UEFA administration at the heads of delegation meeting for the finals. - 37.04 For identification purposes, UEFA match delegates may make a visual check of each player participating in the competition.
-As a rule, one such visual check takes place at a mealtime at the team's accommodation before the first match in each mini-tournament and in the finals. - 37.05 A maximum of one outfield player named on the list of 14 may be replaced by another player from the list of 25, upon submission of written medical evidence of illness or injury in one of UEFA's official languages no later than 09.00CET on the day of the relevant match.
+- 36.04 A maximum of one outfield player named on the list of 12 (finals: 14) may be replaced by another player from the list of 25, upon submission of written medical evidence of illness or injury in one of UEFA's official languages no later than 09.00CET on the day of the relevant match.
 The replaced player can take no further part in the tournament and no other outfield player may be replaced.
-In cases of particular hardship and upon reasoned request, the UEFA General Secretary may grant exceptions. - 37.06 If a club cannot count on the services of at least two goalkeepers registered on the list of 14 players because of injury or illness, the club concerned may temporarily replace the goalkeeper(s) concerned on the list of 14 at any time during the competition, upon submission to the UEFA match delegate of written medical evidence of illness or injury in one of UEFA's official languages.
+In cases of particular hardship and upon reasoned request, the UEFA General Secretary may grant exceptions. - 36.05 If an association cannot count on the services of at least two goalkeepers registered on the list of 12 (finals: 14) players because of injury or illness, the association concerned may temporarily replace the goalkeeper(s) concerned on the list of 12 (finals: 14) at any time during the competition, upon submission of written medical evidence of illness or injury in one of UEFA's official languages.
 The replacement goalkeeper(s) must be taken from the list of 25.
 Only if there is no eligible goalkeeper left on the list of 25 may another be registered.
-The club must provide UEFA with the necessary medical evidence.
-UEFA may require further medical examination of the goalkeeper(s) by an expert appointed by the UEFA administration at the cost of the club.
-Once an injured or ill goalkeeper is fit to be fielded again he can resume his position in place of his nominated substitute.
-Any such changes must be announced to the UEFA administration at least 24 hours before the next match in which the goalkeeper is due to play. - 37.07 The associations are responsible for ensuring that the aforementioned provisions concerning player eligibility and lists of players are observed.
+The association must provide UEFA with the necessary medical evidence.
+UEFA may require further medical examination of the goalkeeper(s) by an expert appointed by the UEFA administration at the cost of the association.
+Once an injured or ill goalkeeper is fit to be fielded again she can resume her position in place of her nominated substitute.
+Any such changes must be announced to the UEFA administration at least 24 hours before the next match in which the goalkeeper is due to play. - 36.06 The associations are responsible for ensuring that the aforementioned provisions concerning player eligibility and lists of players are observed.